Casey's: 2020–present

+In January 2020, the company introduced a loyalty program.
 In October 2020, Casey's announced a rebranding, including a new logo and dropping 'General Stores' from its signage (though it remained in the legal corporate name until 2022).

-In November 2020, Casey's announced it was acquiring Omaha-based Bucky's Convenience Stores, a 94 store chain, in a $580 million deal.
+In November 2020, Casey's acquired Bucky's Convenience Stores, a 94-store chain, for $580 million.
+In 2021 Casey's began branding small-footprint stores without kitchens as "goodstop by Casey’s".
 In April 2021, Casey's opened a third distribution center in Joplin, Missouri.

-In May, it closed its acquisition of Buchanan Energy and became the owner of 94 Bucky's Convenience Stores.
-As part of the deal, Casey's was ordered to divest six stores to appease regulators.
+In May 2024, the company acquired Buchanan Energy and became the owner of 94 Bucky's Convenience Stores.
+As part of the deal, Casey's was required by regulators to divest six stores.

-In September 2021, Casey's purchased 38 Pilot Food Mart locations and two truck stop locations from Pilot Corporation.
-The locations in East Tennessee, around the Knoxville area, were owned by the Haslam family outright and not part of the company's national truck stop chain jointly owned by Pilot, Berkshire Hathaway, and FJ Management.
+In September 2021, Casey's purchased 38 Pilot Food Mart locations and two truck stop locations from Pilot Company.
+The locations in East Tennessee, around the Knoxville area, were owned by the Haslam family outright and not part of the company's Pilot Flying J national truck stop chain jointly owned by Pilot, Berkshire Hathaway, and FJ Management.

-In August 2023, Casey's purchased 63 Minit Mart and Certified Oil locations in Kentucky and Middle Tennessee, with plans to convert those stores into Casey's locations; the deal closed in October.
-In November of that year, Casey's expanded into Texas with the purchase of 22 convenience stores mainly in North Texas.
+In October 2023, Casey's purchased 63 Minit Mart and Certified Oil locations in Kentucky and Middle Tennessee.
+In November 2023, Casey's expanded into Texas with the purchase of 22 convenience stores mainly in North Texas.

-In July 2024, Casey's purchased Fikes Wholesale, Inc., including its chain of CEFCO convenience stores, in a $1.145B all-cash transaction.
-The deal, which closed in November 2024, added nearly 200 stores and expanded Casey's further into Texas as well as for the first time into the states of Alabama, Florida, and Mississippi.
+In November 2024, Casey's acquired Fikes Wholesale, including its chain of CEFCO convenience stores, for $1.145 billion.
+The deal added nearly 200 stores and expanded Casey's further into Texas as well as for the first time into the states of Alabama, Florida, and Mississippi.
 In September 2024, Casey's purchased 4 stores from Oakcrest Market, expanding its presence in the area of Fort Smith, Arkansas.

-In October 2024, Casey's purchased the naming rights to the Wells Fargo Arena, renaming it Casey's Center on July 1, 2025.
-The deal cost $18 million and will last for ten years.
+In October 2024, Casey's purchased the naming rights to the Casey's Center in a 10-year $18 million deal.

+In January 2025, the company acquired Wow!
+Foodmart, with 7 convenience stores, a travel center, and 4 liquor stores in central Kentucky.
+In September 2025, the company acquired stores in Michigan.
+In June 2026, the company sold 41 stores, exiting Mississippi.
+In August 2026, the company acquired 24 stores in Texas from Pak-A-Sak.